Gwalior inscription of Mihirakula

-The Gwalior Inscription of Mihirakula is a Sanskrit inscription recording the construction of a Surya temple from stone on the Gopa hill of Gwalior.
-Though now referred with the name of Mihirakula, the temple and the inscription was commissioned by Matricheta.
+The Gwalior inscription of Mihirakula is a 6th-century Sanskrit inscription recording the construction of a Surya temple in the Gwalior Fort from stone on the Gopa hill of Gwalior.
+Though now referred with the name of Mihirakula, the temple and the inscription was commissioned by his official Matricheta.
 The original temple is lost, and the inscribed red-sandstone slab was found in 1861 by Alexander Cunningham in the porch of another temple, and published in 1861.
-This inscribed stone from Gwalior was moved shortly after its discovery to the Kolkata museum for preservation.
+This inscribed stone from Gwalior was moved shortly after its discovery to the Kolkata Museum for preservation.
 Several translations of it have been published thereafter.
 It is damaged, its script is the northern class of ancient Gupta script and the entire composition is in poetic verse.

-It is notable for mentioning a Sun temple in the first part of the sixth century CE, and the rule of the two Hūṇa kings Toramana and Mihirakula.
+It is notable for mentioning in the first part of the sixth century CE, and the rule of the two Hūṇa kings Toramana and Mihirakula.

 Location

 Gwalior is located in northern Madhya Pradesh, India.
 The shrine probably stood on the edge of the tank known as Surāj Kuṇḍ on Gwalior Fort.
 The inscription is in the Indian Museum.